SylvainJnn/SylvainJnn/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 # What I did

+I developped a navigation system for a fleet of robots.
+Each robot are sharing the same map and navigate together on given points.

 I did my Master's thesis in 2022 on Spot.
 My goal was to enhance a navigation software using ROS on spot to make the robot not only move in a room, but to make it navigates on multiple floors.
 Spot can navigate on a graph.
 Spot can create new waypoints, load a new set of wayopints and changing the map while navigating.
 It can also recognise stairs.